Academic Honesty Policy

 The detection of plagiarism

-It is the ARIS student who should be ultimately responsible for ensuring that all work submitted for assessment is authentic, not the teacher or the EE supervisor (though of course they have a major responsibility).
+The ARIS student should be ultimately responsible for ensuring that all work submitted for assessment is authentic, not the teacher or the EE supervisor (though of course they have a major responsibility).
 The work or ideas of others must be fully and correctly cited and acknowledged.
-Students should be expected to review their own work before submission for assessment to identify any passages, data, graphs, photographs, computer programmes and so on that still require acknowledgment.
+Students should be expected to review their own work before submission for assessment, to identify any passages, data, graphs, photographs, computer programs and so on that still require acknowledgment.

 The IBO Policy document ‘Effective Citing and Referencing’, published in August 2014 and available on the OCC, provides useful guidance as to why, when, what and how to cite source materials.
-Teachers should familiarise students with the content of this document when appropriate.
+Teachers must familiarize students with the content of this document when appropriate.

-When reading students' work teachers should be vigilant for obvious changes in the style of writing.
-Equally significant is a style that seems too mature, too error free and perhaps more characteristic of an experienced academic than a secondary school student.
+When reading students' work, teachers should be vigilant for obvious changes or similarities in the style of writing.
+Equally significant is if a style of writing seems too mature, too error free and perhaps more characteristic of an experienced academic than a Secondary School student.
 Evidence of copying and pasting may immediately be obvious from inconsistent fonts and/or kerning.

-Over the period of the courses in the Primary and Secondary Schools teachers will, or at least should, become very familiar with the style and quality of each student's work in their classes.
-It is therefore the teachers who are in the best position to identify work that may not be authentic, and if the student knows the teacher is vigilant, s/he may be less tempted to resort to plagiarism in times of stress or crisis.
-If such stresses or crises occur, the student should be encouraged to seek the solace of the Guidance Counsellor.
+Over the period of the courses in the Primary and Secondary Schools teachers should be very familiar with the style and quality of each student's work in their classes.
+It is, therefore, the teachers who are in the best position to identify work that may not be authentic.
+If the student knows the teacher is vigilant, she/he may be less tempted to resort to plagiarism in times of stress or crisis.
+If such stress or crises occur, the student should be encouraged to seek the solace of the Guidance Counselor.
 Malpractice, whether detected or not, will only exacerbate emotional stress.

-Although in most cases of plagiarism that come to the attention of the Examining Boards the candidate has copied passages from a web site, there is still frequent plagiarism from books and journals, in addition to the illicit use of photographs, graphs, data and computer programmes from a variety of sources.
-In many cases it is likely that the teacher is familiar with the books being used by candidates; they may be standard textbooks for the subject, or books that are readily available in the school library.
-The author of this paper knows of one instance where the teacher himself was the author of the work plagiarised.
+Although in most cases of Plagiarism, that come to the attention of the Examining Boards, the candidate has copied passages from a web site, there is still frequent plagiarism from books and journals, in addition to the illicit use of photographs, graphs, data and computer programs from a variety of sources.
+In many cases, it is likely that the teacher is familiar with the books being used by candidates; they may be standard textbooks for the subject, or books that are readily available in the school library.
+The author of this paper knows of one instance where the teacher himself was the author of the work plagiarized.

-The teacher must be alert for familiar passages or fragments of passages loosely assembled, perhaps without grammatical or ideational coherence.
-If necessary, the teacher should check that such passages have not been copied from elsewhere.
+The teacher must be alert for familiar passages or excerpts that have either been copied and pasted and/or closely paraphrased.
 In the first instance, a mere chat with the student about the content of the suspect work may reveal that the student has only a superficial understanding of what s/he has written.
 Teachers and Staff have the responsibility to let their students know a standard of their works and consequences of the Academic Honesty Policy, should they be caught.
 It should be a part of the school culture for Teachers, Staff and Students to know the Policy and the consequences of Academic Dishonesty.

-The Theory of Knowledge assessment for the May 2015 examination session introduced a requirement that in the course of the students’ preparation of the essay on a Prescribed Title teachers conduct several ‘interactions’ with the student author.
-This measure is to ensure that the essay has guided by an appropriate level of professional input from the designated teacher and/or class discussions, and not by an internet mentor (a euphemism for someone paid to write the essay on behalf of the student).
+The Theory of Knowledge Assessment for the May 2015 examination session introduced a requirement that, in the course of the students’ preparation of the essay on a Prescribed Title, teachers conduct several ‘interactions’ with the student author.
+This measure is to ensure that the essay has been guided by an appropriate level of professional input from the designated teacher and/or class discussions, and not by an internet mentor (a euphemism for someone paid to write the essay on behalf of the student).
 It could be argued that, had TOK teachers collectively been more vigilant in the prevention of plagiarism, such draconian counter-measures at the strategic level would never have been necessary.

 In the IBDP, at least, assessment is an integral element of the curriculum.
 Academic malpractice at times appears to be driving assessment development regressively, in directions less and less conducive to the optimal teaching and learning context.

 With the growth of the Internet and corresponding increase in its use, the abuse of electronic media is now, sadly, prevalent within the academic community.
-Aside from the immense number of legitimate websites, there are an increasing number of sites that actively encourage students to plagiarise and purchase essays, such as the TOK one mentioned.
-Little can be done to prevent the emergence of these sites, but the Internet can also be used for detecting academic dishonesty.
-Several of the more efficient search engines can be used to detect the source of passages that have been plagiarised, although with the exponential growth in the quantity of stored data this is becoming less and less feasible.
+Aside from the immense number of legitimate websites, there are an increasing number of sites that actively encourage students to plagiarize and purchase essays, as mentioned with the TOK essays.
+Little can be done to prevent the emergence of these sites, but, the Internet can also be used for detecting academic dishonesty.
+Several of the more efficient search engines can be used to detect the source of passages that have been plagiarized.
+Although, with the exponential growth in the quantity of stored data, this is becoming less feasible.

-There are several websites that offer a useful service in detecting plagiarism from the Internet, for example, http://turnitin.com to which ARIS may decide to maintain a subscription.
-Again, however, it must be stressed that software of this kind can easily be circumvented; there is no substitute for the teachers’ vigilance.
-The discussions among teachers new to this type of software often indicate that the teachers have not themselves internalised the ability to differentiate qualitatively between examples of plagiarised and examples of authentic student work.
-They are reliant instead on seemingly authoritative, computer-generated indicators of ‘percentage copied’, prettily colour coded; indicators which may be themselves be based on spurious data.
+ARIS uses a software known as Turnitin on a consistent basis to detect Plagiarism.
+Nevertheless, there is no substitute for the teachers’ vigilance.
+The discussions among teachers who are new to this type of software often indicate that, they themselves have not internalized the ability to differentiate, qualitatively, between examples of plagiarized and authentic student work.
+They are reliant instead on seemingly authoritative, computer-generated indicators of ‘percentage copied’, color coded.
+These said indicators may be based on spurious data.
 It is important that ARIS teachers develop, over time, the ability to identify atypical work.

 Authenticating candidates’ work

-It is the responsibility of teachers to support students in the preparation of their work for assessment and to ensure that all student work complies with the requirements of the relevant curriculum guidelines.
-Therefore, teachers (or supervisors in the case of IB Extended Essays) are in by far the best position to judge whether a candidate’s work is authentic.
-Ongoing support and guidance will help with the early detection of unintentional plagiarism and will dissuade students from deliberate plagiarism because they know their work is regularly subject to scrutiny.
+It is the responsibility of teachers to support students in the preparation of their work for assessment, and to ensure that all student work complies with the requirements of the relevant curriculum guidelines.
+Therefore, teachers (or supervisors, in the case of IB Extended Essays) are in, by far, the best position to judge whether a candidate’s work is indeed authentic.
+Ongoing support and guidance will help with the early detection of unintentional plagiarism and, will dissuade students from deliberate plagiarism because they know their work is regularly subject to scrutiny.
 However, what is realistic and what can be achieved within the usual constraints of time and workload must be left to the discretion of teachers and the relevant coordinator.

 Bibliographies, references and citations